15-17 September 2021

 This debate brings together key trans-Atlantic and multi-stakeholder speakers on democracy and technology from the fields of politics and the tech industry, as well as from the Global South.
 It will discuss pertinent questions including: How can big tech work with actors such as governments, political parties, civil society and international organizations to defend democracy online?
 How to ensure the inclusion and voice of the Global South in setting common standards?

-- Kim Van Sparrentak, MEP and Member of the Special Committee on Artificial Intelligence in a Digital Age
+- Kim Van Sparrentak, MEP and Member of the Special Committee on Artificial Intelligence in a Digital Age (Video)

 - Prof. Fabro Steibel, Executive Director, Instituto de Tecnologia & Sociedade Rio de Janeiro